Skip to additional navigation Skip to content

 Refusal of applications

 The Council will consider an appeal and will provide a written decision within 21 working days from receipt of your appeal, unless further information is required in order to consider the appeal.
 In this situation the Council will provide a written decision within 21 working days from receipt of this information.
-The Council’s written decision will refer to all information taken into account when considering the
+The Council’s written decision will refer to all information taken into account when considering the application and appeal information and reasons for reaching the decision.

 The Local Government (Miscellaneous Provisions) Act 1982 does not allow any legal appeals against the decision of the Council in relation to the issue of Street Trading Consents.
 A person aggrieved against a decision of the Council may though seek a Judicial Review of the decision.